protoEvangelion/portfolio/src/pages/docs/JavaScript/objectOriented.md

 3. How can you lock a specific this to a function?
 	* Why do that?
 Why not?
 4. How do you create a new this for the function call?
+5. What is a constructor call?
+6. What is [[Prototype]] where does it come from?
+7. How does [[Prototype]] affect the behavior of an object?
+8. What are 3 different ways to find out where an object's [[Prototype]] points to?

 </article>